The Asch Recordings

 The Asch Recordings, recorded between 1944 and 1949, are a series of albums featuring some of the most famous recordings of US folk musician Woody Guthrie.
-The recordings were recorded by Moses "Moe" Asch in New York City.
+These sessions were recorded by Moses "Moe" Asch in New York City.

+Background

 The songs recorded by Asch comprise the bulk of Guthrie's original material and several traditional songs.
 They were issued on a variety of labels over the years under the labels Asch, Asch-Stinson, Asch-Signature-Stinson, Disc, Folkways and Smithsonian Folkways.
 The tracks for Guthrie's Songs to Grow on for Mother and Child and Nursery Days were from these sessions.